Upcoming Programs

 August

 Just a short walk from the fairgrounds, take a break at the History Center and the Village of Yesteryear.
 There is something fun for the whole family.
-Live music, children's activities, vintage candy and floats, Milo's Kettle Corn, and a Medicine Show.
+Live music, children's activities, vintage candy and floats, and Milo's Kettle Corn.

 September